 Enrollment constitutes a financial contract between a student and the San Francisco Art Institute.
 The student’s rights to services and benefits are contingent upon making all payments as agreed upon.
-If payments of amounts owed to SFAI are not made when they become due, SFAI has the right to cancel the student’s registration and/or administratively withdraw them from the current term; withhold their grades, transcripts, diplomas, scholastic certificates, and degrees; and impound their final exams.
+If payments of amounts owed to SFAI are not made when they become due, SFAI will administratively withdraw the student for the current term by the add & drop deadline, and withhold their diplomas and scholastic certificates.
 Failure to maintain good financial standing with SFAI will result in denied participation in any deferred payment plans and/or some forms of financial aid.
 In addition, balances due to SFAI are reported by our collection agencies, which may impact the student’s credit ratings.

 Holds on Student Accounts

 Prior to registering for a new term, a student must pay any outstanding balances from any preceding terms.
 If the student does not pay their outstanding balances or make payment arrangements satisfactory to SFAI, they will not be permitted to register.

 Tuition and Fees

 For more information on current tuition and fees, please visit the Tuition + Fees page.

 New and Continuing Degree-Seeking Students